Table of Contents Case Stages After an Accident or Injury - Choose Topic:

 Your free initial consultation with Hutzler Law will be one of the most critical meetings concerning your personal injury case.
 During this meeting, your attorney that will personally manage your case will begin gathering information about your accident.
 This will be an in-depth interview and will most likely be the longest meeting you will have as part of your case.

-Personal injury attorney Jason Hutzler has worked on both sides of the legal process and understand the entire process.
+Personal injury attorney Jason Hutzler has worked on both sides of the legal process and understands the entire process.
 On average, 95 percent of our cases settle long before they need to go to trial.
 However, we prepare each case right from the start as if they were going to trial because we find this advantageous to our clients.

 Each part of your case will be handled in stages.
 Having an understanding of each step will help you monitor the progress of your case.
 Each stage can take a different length of time to complete, and each stage must follow a specific order so that your claim has the best possible outcome.